 During the COVID-19 crisis, we are quarantining returned items before we handle them and check them in.
 The items will remain on patron accounts during the quarantine process.
-We will not be charging overdue fines during this season, with the exception of wifi hotspots.

 For our complete policy on loan periods, fines, and lost or damaged items, please see our Circulation Policy on our Library Policies page.

 Books, CDs, AudioBooks, Magazines